Skip to main content

 info

-• Synchronization of KakaoCloud is provided at the IPv4 address 169.254.169.123.
+• KakaoCloud’s internal NTP service is available at IPv4 address 169.254.169.123.

-1. Install the Chrony package.
+1. Install the Chrony package:

 sudo yum install chrony